The Bizarro Jerry: Production

 David Mandel wrote the episode after his then girlfriend Rebecca ended their long-distance relationship.
 Rebecca, the now wife of Mandel, was self-conscious about what she called her "farm-hands".
-Part of the new generation of Seinfeld writers who were fans of the show prior to working on it, Mandel saw the opportunity to include such self-referential "meta" humor as the Bizarro characters, as they could rely on audiences being familiar enough with the series to understand the jokes.
-Mandel has since described it as his favorite episode of the series.
+Mandel is part of the new generation of Seinfeld writers who were fans of the show before working on it.
+Mandel saw the opportunity to include such self-referential "meta" humor as the Bizarro characters, as the writers were able to rely on audiences being familiar enough with the series in order to understand the jokes.
+Mandel has described it as his favorite episode of the series.

 The episode's Kramer story was inspired by how Mandel often assisted customers at Tower Records who mistakenly thought he worked there.
-An acquaintance of Mandel's was so ashamed of how physically unattractive the woman who dumped him was, when talking about her he would show a photo of a different woman, inspiring the George story.
+An acquaintance of Mandel's was so ashamed of how physically unattractive the woman who dumped him was that when talking about her, he would show a photo of a different woman, inspiring the George story.

 The "man hands" are all close-ups of a male crew member's hands, while actress Kristin Bauer van Straten's real hands were kept off-camera.

 Kevin's apartment was modeled to be a Bizarro opposite of Jerry's apartment, with the kitchen and furniture in reverse of Jerry's.
-Kevin also has a unicycle hanging on his wall instead of a bicycle like Jerry, and a Bizarro statue in place of Jerry's normal Superman statue.
-In addition, the exterior of Kevin's apartment is a mirror-image of Jerry's apartment, and the usual musical cues of the show are played backwards during the Bizarro scenes.
+Much of Kevin’s belongings are the opposite of Jerry’s, such as healthy food instead of Jerry’s boxes of cereal, a unicycle hanging on his wall instead of a bicycle like Jerry, and a Bizarro statue in place of Jerry's normal Superman statue.
+The set designers were unable to locate a Bizarro model in time for filming, so they purchased a Superman figurine instead and repainted it to resemble Bizarro.
+In addition, the exterior of Kevin's apartment is a mirror-image of Jerry's apartment, and the usual musical cues of the show and end credits are played backwards.